Wide Web was

 Edwin Booth, a police inspector, and a local judge helped calm the

 The fires continued.
-A room at the Belmont Hotel was set
+A room at the Belmont Hotel

 ablaze around 10:00, and a room at Tammany Hall around the same time.